rayokota/hgraphdb/README.md

 		...
 		graph.createEdgeLabel("writes", "author", "book", /* id type */ ValueType.STRING, "since", ValueType.DATE);

-Whenever vertices or edges are added, they will be validated against the schema.
+Whenever vertices or edges are added to the graph, they will first be validated against the schema.

 ## Using the Gremlin Console